Provo, Utah is bordered to the west by Utah Lake with the rugged Wasatch Mountains looming in the northeast.

 This western city is known for a conservative yet friendly atmosphere that reminds visitors of a simpler time.
 The city's site was originally inhabited by the Ute Indians for hundreds of years before explorers from Europe arrived.
 Provo was first a trading post in the early 1800's, founded by fur trapper and local character Etienne Provost, hence, the name 'Provo'.

-The Mormons arrived in the mid 1800’s, shortly after settling the neighbor to the north, Salt Lake City.
+The Mormons arrived in the mid 1800's, shortly after settling the neighbor to the north, Salt Lake City.
 These rugged pioneers helped the town grow over the years, eventually becoming a large city in Utah.

 The Mormons founded Brigham Young Academy in 1892, later to become the famous BYU, and built the unique, historic Provo Tabernacle in 1912.

 Today Provo is a welcoming place for Utah visitors and residents alike.
 This prosperous city is home to technology and skin care companies, has an eco-conscious attitude, and is surrounded by some of the most stunning natural beauty in the United States.